-Registered Dietitians (RD) and Dietetic Technicians, Registered (DTR) are experts in nutrition and dietetics and are educated and trained specifically in this field.
-In order to become a fully qualified RD or DTR in China currently, candidates have to fulfill a few prerequisites first to be eligible to take a registration examination.
+Registered Dietitians (RD) and Dietetic Technicians, Registered (DTR) are experts in nutrition and dietetics who are educated and trained specifically in this field.
+In order to become a fully qualified RD or DTR in China, candidates have to fulfill certain prerequisites first to be eligible to take a registration examination.
 After the applicants complete the exam, the grade will be posted after three months.
-If applicants successfully pass the exam and all other required supporting documents get approved, they then can be registered by Chinese Nutrition Society (CNS) as licensed RD or DTR.
+If applicants successfully pass the exam and all other required supporting documents get approved, then they can be registered by Chinese Nutrition Society (CNS) as licensed RDs or DTRs.

-The Chinese Nutrition Society, was founded in 1945.
-It is a multi-disciplinary professional organization dedicated to research and the application of the best nutrition practices for the promotion of human well-being and the prevention of disease.
-Currently, CNS has over 18,000 members in 31 regions across China, including nutritionists, clinical dietitians, community health workers, academic professionals and students who are interested in pursuing career in health-care.
+The Chinese Nutrition Society was founded in 1945.
+It is a multi-disciplinary professional organization dedicated to research and the application of the best nutritional practices for the promotion of human well-being and the prevention of disease.
+Currently, CNS has over 18,000 members in 31 provinces across China, including nutritionists, registered dietitians, community health workers, academic professionals and students who are interested in pursuing career in nutrition?

-The expertise of practitioners from nutrition and nutrition related fields is evaluated by Registered Dietitian Committee (RDC), which is established by CNS.
-The RDC is in charge of managing examinations, registrations and continuing educations.
+The expertise of practitioners from nutrition and nutrition related fields is evaluated by the Registered Dietitian Committee (RDC), which is established by CNS.
+The RDC is in charge of managing examinations, registrations and continuing education.
 The RDC also consists of two sub-groups.
-One is responsible for educations and examinations, and the other one is responsible for registration, supervision and regulation.
+One is responsible for education and examinations, and the other one is responsible for registration, supervision and regulation.

-Both Registered Dietitians and Dietetic Technicians, Registered are involved in nutrition and dietetics.
-However, they often have different expectations and duties.
-A Registered Dietitian can use the science of nutrition to engage in diet management, nutrition support, nutrition therapy and nutrition counseling for an individual or a group.
-A Registered Dietetic Technician usually work for or under the supervision of a Registered Dietitians in dietary management and nutrition counseling.
+Both Registered Dietitians and Dietetic Technicians, Registered are involved in the field of nutrition and dietetics.
+However, they have different expectations and duties.
+A Registered Dietitian can use evidence-based nutrition science to engage in dietary management, nutritional support, medical nutrition therapy, and nutrition counseling for an individual or a group.
+A Registered Dietetic Technician usually work for or under the supervision of a Registered Dietitian in dietary management and nutrition counseling.

-The qualification process to become a credentialed RD or DTR includes the corresponding curricula, internships and a registration examination.
+The qualification process to become an accredited RD or DTR includes the corresponding curricula, internships, and a registration examination.
 The registration examination is administered nationally 1 to 2 times a year.
-The contents and questions of each examination are reviewed and certified by the RDC in order to ensure the validity.
+The contents and questions of each examination are reviewed and certified by the RDC in order to ensure validity.

-Candidates who meet the following criteria can apply for registration examination:
+Candidates who meet the following criteria can apply for the registration examination: